kwangyy/kwangyy/README.md

 Hello there!👋 I am Kwangyy.
-I'm an aspiring data scientist seeking to learn more about the Data Science field.
-I'm mainly interested in becoming a ML Engineer, and I am interested in learning more about Interpretable AI and Natural Language Processing.
+I'm an AI Engineer with a deep focus on Retrieval-Augmented Generation.
+I have interned for a few companies, such as Atlas and SimpleAI.

 Some of my notable achievements include:
+- 4 internships in 3 years
+- Media Director for Raffles Hall AY24/25
 - Student Lead for Raffles Hall Developers AY23/24
 - Workshop Director for NUS Statistics and Data Science Society AY23/24

 Want to have a chat?
-You can reach me at my [Linkedin](https://www.linkedin.com/in/kwang-yang-chia/) or my [website](https://www.kwangyyinc.com)
+You can reach me at my [Linkedin](https://www.linkedin.com/in/kwang-yang-chia/) or my [website](https://www.kwangyyinc.com).
+Hope to hear from you :)

 ## Links
 - [Linkedin](https://www.linkedin.com/in/kwang-yang-chia/)